mynl/greater_tables_project/README.md

 # Greater Tables

 Creating presentation quality tables from pandas dataframes is frustrating.
 It is hard to left-align text and right-align numbers using pandas `display` or `df.to_html`.
 The  `great_tables` package does a really nice job with pandas and polars dataframes but does not support indexes or TeX output.

-This package is provides consistent HTML and TeX table output with flexible type-based formatting, and table rules.
-Its main class `GT` can be subclassed to set appropriate defaults for your project.
+This package provides consistent HTML and TeX table output with flexible type-based formatting, and table rules.
+Neither output relies on the pandas `to_html` or `to_latex` functions.
+TeX output uses Tikz tables for very tight control over layout and grid lines.
+The package is designed for use in Jupyter Lab notebooks Quarto documents.

+Usage: the main class `GT` should be subclassed to set appropriate defaults for your project. `sGT` provides an example.

 The project is currently in **beta** status.
+HTML output is better developed than TeX.

 ## The Name